 Egil and Pauline Braathen and Fred Kavli Centre for Cortical Microcircuits (BKC)

 The Braathen-Kavli Centre is a basic research centre studying neural mechanisms affected by Alzheimers disease (AD).
-The Centre will conduct research on the neural codes and mechanisms underlying cognitive functions, in particular memory and the ability to find one’s way.
-This research is motivated by the potential implications that a better understanding of cortical functions will have for prevention and treatment of neurodegenerative diseases such as Alzheimer’s disease (AD), which in most cases begins with dysfunctions in the brain’s areas where the Centre has its focus.
+The Centre conducts research on the neural codes and mechanisms underlying cognitive functions, in particular memory; the ability to organize experiences in time; and to find one’s way.

 The Centre’s aim is to understand how brain functions that are the first to be affected by Alzheimer disease work in the normal brain, before the onset of neurodegeneration.
 We believe that these foundational studies will help us understand what triggers the onset of deterioration and cell death in the entorhinal cortex - insights that will be essential for developing a cure for this disease.

 The Centre will use its research on cortical microcircuits to investigate how physiological processes might set the stage for AD.
 During the year of 2018, researchers at the Centre discovered a neural code that expresses time in the lateral entorhinal cortex – a code that may be among the very first higher brain functions that are impaired by Alzheimers disease.

 The activity at the Centre may form a fundament for recruitment of internationally renowned researchers working with human patients on mechanisms of cortical dysfunction discovered through the basic-research programme at the Centre.